dustyburwell/dustyburwell.github.com/_drafts/built_in_inclusion.md

 hard to alter as the system becomes more complex over time.

-The culture of a group of people or organization, how they communicate, interact, and treat each other is a complex systems as well.
+The culture of a group of people or organization, how they communicate, interact, and treat each other is a complex system as well.
 I submit that, like the intrinsic security of a software system, the intrinsic inclusivity of a  group of people is hard to alter.
 It's not an attribute that can be easily bolted on after the group has grown to hundreds or, really, dozens